CQCL/tierkreis/docs/source/worker/pytket_worker.md

 - `to_qir_bytes` and `from_qir_bytes` transforms a Circuit to/from QIR.
 Requires optional dependencies `uv sync --groups qir`.
 - `expectation` estimates the expectation value from shot counts.
 - `n_qubits` returns the number of qubits in a const circuit.

+The pytket worker exposes the following tasks that are wrappers around some methods shared by pytket `Backend`s.
+Currently they are only intended to be used for the simulators `AerBackend` and `QulacsBackend`.

+- `get_compiled_circuit`
+- `run_circuit`
+- `run_circuits`

+for an example of using these wrapper methods please see [pytket_simulation](./pytket_simulation.md)

 ## Example